-Sex and the City is a cultural touchstone, as the comedy following four New York women in their 30s as they discuss their sex lives and careers made stars out of Sarah Jessica Parker, Kim Cattrall, Kristin Davis and Cynthia Nixon.
-The quarter would reprise their roles in two blockbuster movies and three of them (all but Cattrall) will return for a sequel series, And Just Like That … on HBO Max.
+Sex and the City is a cultural touchstone.
+The comedy follows four New York women in their 30s as they discuss their sex lives, emotions and careers.
+It made stars out of Sarah Jessica Parker, Kim Cattrall, Kristin Davis and Cynthia Nixon.
+The quartet reprised their roles in two blockbuster movies and three of them (all but Cattrall) return for the sequel series, And Just Like That...

-Sex and the City was so influential that HBO essentially tried to create a guy version of it with Entourage, which while popular has not nearly had the same impact.
+Sex and the City was so influential that HBO essentially tried to create a guy version of it with Entourage, which though popular has not nearly had the same impact.

 The Sopranos (1999-2007)

 Every anti-hero-led drama from Mad Men to Breaking Bad owes a debt to The Sopranos.
 The late, great James Gandolfini played Tony Soprano, a New Jersey Italian mob boss who goes to a psychologist looking for help dealing with the stress of being the head of a criminal organization and a family.